awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Copilot.md

 ### Manually installing the AWS Copilot CLI<a name="copilot-install-manual"></a>

 As an alternative to Homebrew, you can manually install the AWS Copilot CLI on your macOS or Linux system\.
-Use the following command for your operating system to download the binary, apply execute permissions to it, and then verify it works by querying the help file\.
+Use the following command for your operating system to download the binary, apply execute permissions to it, and then verify it works by listing the help menu\.

 ------
 #### [ macOS ]